aeschsim/telegraph/README.md

 This File can be opened with the printer Tool, which controlls two relay, one for a PEN-UP-and-DOWN and the other for the paper feed.

-MAke sure that a File <morsecode.txt> is in the same Directorie like the printer Tool and that it only contains spaces, "." and "-".
+Make sure that a File <morsecode.txt> exists in the same Directory like the printer Tool and that it only contains spaces, "." and "-".

 Attention: some parts of this code (Translator) are not written by myself!
 More infos